bebound/bebound.github.io/content/posts/enable-c-extension-for-gensim-on-windows.md

 `C extension not loaded for Word2Vec, training will be slow.`

-I search this on Internet and found that gensim has rewrite some part of the code using `cython` rather than `numpy` to get better performance.
+I searched this from Internet and found that gensim has rewrite some part of the code using `cython` rather than `numpy` to get better performance.
 A compiler is required to enable this feature.

 I tried to install mingw and add it into the path, but it's not working.